 - Effective, inclusive and accountable governance institutions

 - Inclusive access to public services and economic opportunities

 How do we work?

-In Libya, UNDP partners with the Government of National Accord, municipal governments, non-governmentals organizations, civil societies, the private sector, UN agencies and other organizations.
+In Libya, UNDP partners with the Government, municipal governments, non-governmentals organizations, civil societies, the private sector, UN agencies and other organizations.